 TRADITIONAL AND INNOVATIVE PROCEDURES

-For instance, through a little vein in the groin, we can now apply something that is a bit like a clothing peg to clip exactly where the valve leaflets don’t meet.
-This keyhole procedure, called Mitral Clip, reduces the mitral valve leak significantly but is associated with much less risk than conventional surgery.
+Through a little vein in the groin, we can now apply something that is a bit like a clothing peg to clip exactly where the valve leaflets don’t meet.
+This keyhole procedure, called Mitral Clip, reduces the mitral valve leak significantly, but is associated with much less risk than conventional surgery.

 The Sydney Heart Team is able to assess the patients who are most suitable for having traditional open heart surgical techniques or having the trans-catheter techniques.
 It’s why both of the outcomes we have with open heart surgery and trans-catheter heart surgery are extremely good.